dflex-js/dflex/site/content/docs/dnd/index.md

 ```

 ### Usage

+DFlex DnD is a simple, lightweight Solution for a Drag & Drop App.

 DFlex DnD is written in pure JavaScript and can be used with different frameworks
 whether it is React, Vue, Angular, etc.